Forces for Change

 The Influencer’s Influence

 In the worlds of entertainment, fashion, and beauty, who could claim to keep up with Kris Kardashian Jenner?
-She sits at the helm of a multi-billion dollar business empire that rests on the her intuitive and clever stewardship of the careers of her enterprising, breathtaking children.
+She sits at the helm of a multi-billion dollar business empire that rests on her intuitive and clever stewardship of the careers of her enterprising, breathtaking children.
 In the age of digital media she has managed to monetize the rituals and routines of daily life–this moment’s Holy Grail–more successfully than any person or corporation…but at what price?
 And where does she seek inspiration and dazzle, off-camera and off-line, given that her antennae are so ceaselessly tuned to what’s next?
 A discussion about family love, fashion savvy, financial wizardry, and future bets.

 DON’T JUST SELL: DO SOMETHING

 Ever since Neil Blumenthal and David Gilboa launched Warby Parker in 2010, they’ve made philanthropy a keystone of their business model.
 In an era when activism has never been more important, they talk about giving back from the get-go, and how fashion needs to embrace its charitable side like never before.
+They’re joined by Iman, the iconic model, actress and entrepreneur, whose career has long been entwined with her own philanthropic commitments—the latest being working with Blumenthal and Gilboa.

 450 West 15th Street